brettvac/brettvac.github.io/docs/LMS-course-sidebar.md

 ### **Installation and Use of the Module**

 Now, let me hand you the keys to the kingdom.
 Here is exactly how you can install the [TF Learnpath module](https://github.com/brettvac/TfLearnpath) and saved your LMS from absolute chaos.
-You can find this digital treasure chest at [the latest release link here](https://github.com/brettvac/TFLearnpath/releases/latest/download/mod_tflearnpath.zip).
+You can find this digital treasure chest at the latest release link here: [https://github.com/brettvac/TFLearnpath/releases/latest/download/mod_tflearnpath.zip](https://github.com/brettvac/TFLearnpath/releases/latest/download/mod_tflearnpath.zip).

 First, you must ensure you have the TF Learn component installed with courses already built, or else you are fighting a ghost.
 You also need the TechFry Library to make the magic happen.
 Then, take your special package and go to the Joomla Extension Manager.
 Put your package in there so it can install.
 The module is very smart\!
 It will look for the TechFry Library.
 If the helper isn't there, it will tell you right away.